knockdata/spark-highcharts/docs/UseInZeppelin.md

 ## License

-zeppelin-highchart use Apache 2.0 License
+spark-highcharts use Apache 2.0 License

 However, the Highcharts JavaScript library that is included in this package is not free for commercial use.
 Please contact [Highcharts](https://shop.highsoft.com/) for license related issues.